Geophis sartorii

-Geophis sartorii, also known commonly as Sartorius' snail-sucker and the terrestrial snail sucker, is a species of snake in the family Colubridae.
+Geophis sartorii, also known commonly as Sartorius' snail-sucker and the terrestrial snail sucker, is a species of snake in the subfamily Dipsadinae of the family Colubridae.
 The species is native to southern North America and Central America.
 There are two recognized subspecies.

 Etymology

 The specific name, sartorii, is in honor of German-born Mexican naturalist Christian Carl Wilhelm Sartorius.

+The subspecific name, macdougalli, is in honor of naturalist Thomas Baillie MacDougall.

 Geographic range

 G. sartorii is found in southeastern Mexico, and in Belize, Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.

 Habitat

 The preferred natural habitat of G. sartorii is forest, at altitudes from sea level to 2,000 m.

 Description

 G. sartorii may attain a snout-to-vent length of 48 cm with a tail length of 14 cm.
 The body is black, with 16–20 narrow rings, which are yellowish to reddish in color.